kuya32/lab-assignments-201/lab-02/README.md

 ### Contributions
 - Tif Taylor helped me out with some parts of my Javascript code.
+- Merry Cimakasky helped me out with a 'arrayVariable'.includes('prompt variable') method to check items within an array.

 ### Links and Resources:
 - Used [Adobe Color Wheel](https://color.adobe.com/create/color-wheel) to find a nice contrast between background color and font colors.
 This helps with reading the content easier.
 - Used [CSS Box Model](https://www.w3schools.com/css/css_boxmodel.asp) to review over the diagram.
 - Used [Stack Overflow](https://stackoverflow.com/questions/2642067/ordered-list-ol-showing-up-un-numbered) to troubleshoot why my number bullets were not showing up.
+- Used [.parseInt](https://gomakethings.com/converting-strings-to-numbers-with-vanilla-javascript/) to change my strings into integers.